 As required by generally accepted accounting principles, these basic financial statements present the reporting entity of the City.
 Component units are legally separate entities for which the government is considered to be financially accountable and for which the nature and significance of their relationship with the primary government are such that exclusion would cause the City's combined financial statements to be misleading or incomplete.
-The primary government is considered financially accountable if it appoints a voting majority of an organization's governing body and 1) it is able to impose its will on the organization or 2) there is a potential for the organization to provide specific financial benefit to or impose specific financial burden on the Board.
-Additionally, the primary government is required to consider other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity financial statements to be misleading or incomplete.
+The primary government is considered financially accountable and organization or 2) there is a potential for the organization to provide specific financial benefit to or impose specific financial burden on the Board.
+Additionally, the primary government are such that exclusion would cause and significance of their relationship with the primary government is required to consider other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity financial statements to be misleading or incomplete.
 Based upon the application of these criteria, there were no organizations which met the criteria described above.
+I